 Get Out on a Boat

-For an island entrenched in marine history, you cannot leave the province without getting on some sort of boat and going out to explore the Atlantic ocean.
+For an island entrenched in marine history, you cannot leave the province without getting on some sort of boat (or joining a guided boat tour) and going out to explore the Atlantic ocean.
 In the summer, you’ll be able to witness Humpback Whales and Puffins, and in the spring, you’ll be able to see icebergs!
 It’s also a great way to see the coastline and how rugged the island is.
-Either way, visiting an island province without spending time on the water participating in one of the most popular NEwfound activities would be pure blasphemy.
+Either way, visiting an island province without spending time on the water participating in one of the most popular Newfound activities would be pure blasphemy.

 Get a Traditional Food Experience